sillsdev/HearThisAndroid/README.md

 Simple Scripture recording on Android Devices

-This project is so far a personal one, though likely to become an official SIL one soon, so I have made the main repo under SilLsdev.

 Synchronizes (over local WiFi) with HearThis for Windows.
 Can display, record and play back Scripture.

 #Building